-Timeliness & Frequency of Client Plans, applies to all providers except FSP & Time-Limited Programs
+Timeliness & Frequency of Client Plans, applies to all providers

 - Initial Client Plan: A completed and filed Initial Client Plan is required within 60 days of the opening episode date.
 If the case is closed before 60 days, a completed Plan is not required.
-The Initial Client Plan may be completed before the deadline. - Until 11/1/10, the BHCS requirement was a 30-day deadline (higher than the DHCS standard of 60 days) and there was no need to count actual calendar days.
-However, providers must now adhere to the BHCS and DHCS 60-day deadline; therefore it is prudent to utilize the InSyst system prompt of the 60 day deadline that is sent automatically to providers.
+The Initial Client Plan may be completed before the deadline. - Until 11/1/10, the BHCS requirement was a 30-day deadline (higher than the DMH standard of 60 days) and there was no need to count actual calendar days.
+However, providers must now adhere to the BHCS and DMH 60-day deadline, therefore it is prudent to utilize the InSyst system prompt of the 60 day deadline that is sent automatically to providers.
 The following is an example of the 60 day count: An open episode date of 9/13/10 requires the Initial Client Plan to be completed by 11/11/10. - In the gap of time that may exist between the Initial Assessment's completion and while the Initial Client Plan is being developed, mental health services may be provided as long as the medical necessity for services is clearly identified in the Initial Assessment.
-If a clinical issue arises that is not identified in the Initial Assessment, each Progress Note addressing that issue must evidence medical necessity. - Time-Limited Programs: The due dates for a completed Initial Client Plan vary for Time-limited programs.
-They are based upon program length.
-Consult with your agency's MHP contract for these timeframes. - Annual Client Plan: The Client Plan must be re-written at least once annually, just prior to the anniversary of the episode opening month (e.g., opened in March, so due every February); in other words, it must be completed in the month prior to the next authorization/utilization review period.
+If a clinical issue arises that is not identified in the Initial Assessment, each Progress Note addressing that issue must evidence medical necessity. - Annual Client Plan: The Client Plan must be re-written at least once annually, just prior to the anniversary of the episode opening month (e.g., opened in March, so due every February); in other words, it must be completed in the month prior to the next authorization/utilizaton review period.
 If the case is closed before that month, a completed Plan is not required.
-(DMHcontract1) (BHCSQAO9) - 6-Month Client Plan Update: The 6-Month Update must be done annually, in the sixth month from the episode opening month (e.g., opened in March, so due every August); in other words, it must be completed in the month prior to the next authorization/utilization review period.
+(DMHcontract1) (BHCSQAO9) - 6-Month Client Plan Update: The 6-Month Update must be done annually, in the sixth month from the episode opening month (e.g., opened in March, so due every August); in other words, it must be completed in the month prior to the next authorization/utilizaton review period.
 If the case is closed before the end of the sixth month, no Update is required.
 (BHCSQAO9) - Exception for Full-Service Partnership Programs: The 6-Month Client Plan Update is not required for FSP programs.
-(BHCSQA09) - Other Updates to the Client Plan: The Client Plan must be updated whenever there are significant changes in the client's presentation and/or situation that affect planned treatment.
-(BHCSQAO9) - HPAC: It is extremely important that a goal and progress towards referral back to the PCP be documented in the client plan. - If unable to fully address each component of a Client Plan within the specified timeframe, the Plan must be finalized by the deadline date and indicate when the missing information will be added.
-(BHCSQA09) - Note for Day Treatment Intensive Programs: Though these programs are authorized for services every 3 months, Client Plans follow the above schedule. - Minimum Requirements for the Initial/Annual Client Plan and Updates
+(BHCSQAO9) - Other Updates to the Client Plan: The Client Plan must be updated whenever there are significant changes in the client's presentation and/or situation that affect planned treatment.
+(BHCSQAO9) - If unable to fully address each component of a Client Plan within the specified timeframe, the Plan must be finalized by the deadline date and indicate when the missing information will be added.
+(BHCSQA09) - Note for Day Treatment Intensive Programs: Though these programs are authorized for services every 3 months, Client Plans follow the above schedule.

+❖ Minimum Requirements for the Initial/Annual Client Plan and Updates